-It’s not uncommon to find your t-shirts getting stuck to the self, which is because of the sticky prints.
-When you take it off, it would either leave the self with a stain or your t-shirt with a missing color spot when you take it off.
+It’s not uncommon to find your t-shirts getting stuck to the self because of the sticky prints.
+It would either leave the self with a stain or your t-shirt with a missing color spot when you take it off.

 2. Ghost imaging:

-Screen printing can be challenging when you are not careful and you are more likely to get tons of problems related to ink.
-One of these problems is called ghost imaging when the image can be seen at the back of the substrate.
+Screen printing can be challenging when you are not careful, and you are more likely to get tons of problems related to ink.
+One of these problems is called ghost imaging when the image can be seen at the substrate’s back.

 4. Peeling away prints:

-As discussed above, a peeling away print can be caused by either under cured ink or use of improper ink.
+As discussed above, a peeling away print can be caused by either under-cured ink or the use of improper ink.
 To resolve this issue, you have to check the temperature of the ink during the curing process.

 5. Dye migration:

-It can be solved by using ink additive to prevent dye migration; moreover, you should cure your ink at lower temperatures but for a longer period of time.
+It can be solved using ink additives to prevent dye migration; moreover, you should cure your ink at lower temperatures but for a longer period.

 6. Washing away prints:

 As mentioned before, when prints wash away, it suggests that the ink wasn’t fully cured.
-This can be checked by taking care of your curing temperature.
+That can be checked by taking care of your curing temperature.
 You can use a heat gun, temperature tape to check during the curing process.
-Adjust your temperature, speed and distance from the substrate to get the right cure for your t-shirts.
+Adjust your temperature, speed, and distance from the substrate to get the right cure for your t-shirts.

 7. Cracked ink: